ZijieZhaoMMHW/m_mhw1.0/README.md

 m_mhw
 ==================================================================

-The **`m_mhw`** toolbox is a matlab - based tool designed to detect and analyse spatial marine heatwaves (MHWs).
+The **`m_mhw`** toolbox is an matlab - based tool designed to detect and analyse spatial marine heatwaves (MHWs).
 Previously, approaches to detecting and analysing MHW time series have been applied in python (https://github.com/ecjoliver/marineHeatWaves, written by Eric C. J. Oliver) and R (Schlegel and Smit, 2018).

 The **`m_mhw`** toolbox is designed 1) to determine spatial MHWs according to the definition provided in Hobday et al. (2016) and marine cold spells (MCSs) introduced in Schlegel et al. (2017); 2) to visualize MHW/MCS event in a particular location during a period; 3) to explore the mean states and trends of MHW metrics, such as what have done in Oliver et al. (2018).